Private, In-Home Tutoring in Ulysses, Kansas

-SchoolTutoring Academy’s tutoring programs for Ulysses students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Ulysses, Kansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Ulysses Unified School District 214 believes in providing a rigorous, supportive academic environment for students, one in which students will feel confident and secure enough to succeed and are challenged to do so.
 The curriculum follows the Kansas College and Career Ready Standards, which are competitive standards meant to provide a quality, equal education to all students.
 The school values diversity and realizes that students need to respect and learn from other cultures to prepare them for work and life in our increasingly global economy.
 Students are given clear expectations and teachers are given opportunities to modify their lessons to fit the needs of different students.